Oklahoma City University: Violin Faculty

 The Highlands Duo

-After early training with Kathleen Hastings and Lee Snyder, he studied at the New England Conservatory and the state conservatories of Freiburg and Frankfurt, where his principal teachers included Rainer Kussmaul (first concertmaster, Berliner Philharmoniker), Bernhard Forck (concertmaster, Akademie für Alte Musik Berlin), Lucy Chapman, and Masuko Ushioda.
+Benjamin Shute received early training from Kathleen Hastings and Lee Snyder before studying at the New England Conservatory and the state conservatories of Freiburg and Frankfurt, where his principal teachers included Rainer Kussmaul (first concertmaster, Berliner Philharmoniker), Bernhard Forck (concertmaster, Akademie für Alte Musik Berlin), Lucy Chapman, and Masuko Ushioda.